asreview/asreview/docs/source/guides/activelearning.rst

 predictions from the records as they are; their textual content needs to be represented more abstractly.
 The algorithm can then determine the important features that are necessary to classify a record, thereby drastically decreasing the search space;

 2. A specific classification algorithm (i.e, machine learning model) is then chosen;

 3. The chosen classifier is trained on the labeled records and estimates relevance scores for all unlabeled records.
 The model chooses a record to show to the user for the next iteration of the cycle;

 4. The annotator screens this record and provides a label, relevant or irrelevant.
 The newly labeled record is moved to the training data set and it’s back to step 1.

 The interaction with the human can be used to train a model with a minimum number of labeling tasks and the trained model is the output which is then used to classify new data, also called Human-in-the-Loop machine learning[16].
-In the general sense the key idea behind active learning is that, if we allow the model to decide for itself which data it wants to learn from, its performance and accuracy may improve and it requires fewer training instances to do so.
+In the general sense the key idea behind active learning is that, if you allow the model to decide for itself which data it wants to learn from, its performance and accuracy may improve and it requires fewer training instances to do so.
 Moreover, the dataset's informativeness is increased by having the reviewer annotate those references that are more informative to the model (**uncertainty-based sampling**).

 The application of active learning to systematic reviewing is called Researcher-In-The-Loop (RITL)[17] with three unique components:

 (I) The primary output of the process is a selection of the pool with only relevant papers;

 (II) All data points in the relevant selection should have been seen by a human at the end of the process (**certainty-based sampling**);